Research Projects

 Research Team at SDSU:

-Parag Katira, PhD (Co-Leader); Carrie House, PhD (Co-Investigator); Esra Tiftik Karabay, MS (Doctoral Student); Megan Keene, BS (Doctoral Student)
+Parag Katira, PhD (Co-Leader); Carrie House, PhD (Co-Investigator); Esra Tiftik Karabay, PhD (Postdoctoral Student); Megan Keene, BS (Doctoral Student)

 Project 2: